-What Solid Means In the World of Solid Surfaces
+What Solid Means in the World of Solid Surfaces

-The idea behind their invention was to have a surface that looked reasonably like natural stone, but unlike stone, was non-porous.
-Slice granite and you will see a wild make-up of particles forming the slab.
-Beautiful, indeed, but offering up multiple avenues for cracking and breaking.
+Solid surface materials began with DuPont's Corian.
+The idea behind its invention was to have a surface that looked reasonably like natural stone, but unlike stone, would be non-porous.
+When you slice granite open, you will see a wild, chaotic conglomeration of particles forming the slab.
+While this is beautiful, it offers multiple avenues for cracking and breaking.

 Solid surface has many benefits: